-The Grill at Hacienda is one of the better resort dining options in Tucson.
-The Grill is one of the few places in the city which offers dramatic views of the mountains and the only I have come across where you can see a giant Saguaro out the window.
-Although the setting is spectacular, the same cannot be said for the service, food presentation, and the bitter coffee.
+This is one of the better resort dining options in Tucson.
+The Grill is one of the few places in the city which offers dramatic views of the mountains.
+It’s the only restaurant I have come across where you can see a giant Saguaro right out the window.
+Although the setting is spectacular, the food, service, and coffee are a bit on the mediocre side.

 Regardless, the Grill offers unbeatable views along with tasty breakfast entrees, although the menu is a bit limited in terms of creativity.
 If you are more interested in the ambiance than the food, then The Grill should please.
-My advice: Save your morning coffee for one of the great local shops around town (like nearby Savaya) and simply enjoy a great breakfast in a great setting at The Grill.
+My advice: Save your morning coffee for one of the great local roasters (like nearby Savaya).

 Location: 5501 N Hacienda Del Sol Rd, Tucson, AZ 85718, Opens at 7am, Brunch at 9 on Sundays